MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/site/application/index.md

-Application for a Site <application>
+Application for a Site &lt;application&gt;
 ====================
 <a id="001"></a>
 ## Overview